The Ultimate Gipfeli Recipe: Achieve Flaky Perfection at Home

 Step 7: Shaping the Gipfeli

-After the final chill, roll the dough into a large circle, about 1/8 inch thick.
-Using a sharp knife or pizza cutter, cut the circle into 8-12 wedges.
-Gently stretch each wedge and roll it up from the wide end to the point, creating a crescent shape.
+After chilling, roll the dough into a circle, about 1/8 inch thick.
+Cut it into 8-12 wedges.
+Stretch and roll each wedge into a crescent shape.

 Step 8: The Final Proof

-Place the shaped gipfeli on a baking sheet lined with parchment paper, leaving some space between each one.
-Cover loosely with plastic wrap and let proof in a warm place for 30-45 minutes, or until slightly puffed.
-This final proof allows the gipfeli to rise and become even more light and airy.
+Place the shaped gipfeli on a baking sheet.
+Cover them loosely with plastic wrap.
+Let them proof in a warm place for 30-45 minutes.
+This makes them light and airy.

 Step 9: Baking to Golden Perfection

 Preheat your oven to 375°F (190°C).
-Brush the gipfeli with an egg wash (egg beaten with a little water or milk) for a beautiful golden-brown finish.
-Bake for 15-20 minutes, or until golden brown and cooked through.
+Brush the gipfeli with an egg wash for a golden finish.
+Bake for 15-20 minutes, until golden and cooked.

 Step 10: Cooling and Enjoying

-Let the gipfeli cool on a wire rack for a few minutes before enjoying.
-They are best served warm, with a cup of coffee or tea.
+Let the gipfeli cool for a few minutes.
+They’re best warm, with coffee or tea.

 Follow this gipfeli recipe to make soft, golden-brown Swiss Gipfeli from scratch!